sreejagatab/medtranslate-ai/tests/README.md

 - Session storage and retrieval
 - Session termination

+## New Test Components

+### Security Testing

+The security testing components are located in the following files:

+- `security/security-audit-tool.js`: Tool for conducting security audits based on the security audit checklist

+These tests verify:
+- Authentication and authorization mechanisms
+- Data protection measures
+- Network security configuration
+- Mobile application security
+- Edge device security
+- Logging and monitoring
+- Compliance with security standards

+### Localization Testing

+The localization testing components are located in the following files:

+- `localization/localization-test.js`: Tool for testing localization across all supported languages

+These tests verify:
+- Translation completeness for all supported languages
+- UI adaptation to different languages
+- RTL language support
+- Language selection and persistence

+### App Store Submission Testing

+The app store submission testing components are located in the following files:

+- `app-store/app-store-submission-tool.js`: Tool for preparing app store submissions

+These tests verify:
+- App metadata completeness and accuracy
+- App asset preparation
+- App binary validation
+- Submission process documentation

+### Test Runner

+The test runner is located in the following file:

+- `run-all-tests.js`: Script to run all tests and generate comprehensive reports

 ## Running Tests

 You can run the tests using the following npm scripts: